Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 When there is a job vacancy and you consider applying for it, make sure that you have a clearly defined research project and a respectable supervisor.
-An ideal research project have three properties: it addresses the most important question in your field (&lsquo;what are the important problems in your field, and why aren't you working on them?&rsquo;, often asks the mathematician Richard Hamming), you resonate with it and believe that you can contribute to solving it with your unique expertise and experience, and it can be executed with the dedicated resources.
-If case of any doubt and ambiguity about any of these properties, make sure that you understand the last detail before you apply.
+An ideal research project have three properties: it addresses the most important question in your field (&lsquo;*What are the important problems in your field, and why aren't you working on them?*&rsquo;, so would the mathematician Richard Hamming ask), you resonate with it and believe that you can contribute to solving it with your unique expertise and experience, and it can be executed with the dedicated resources.
+If case of any doubt and ambiguity about them, try all you can do to understand the last detail before you apply.

 Your supervisor is ideally a competent scientist that is recognized both inside the company and in the scientific community.
-Beyond that, the importance of a caring supervisor who respects your ideas, gives you the freedom to execute the project, and supports your development cannot be overestimated.
-Sometimes, an industrial postdoc can have more than one supervisors, including academic co-supervisors.
+Beyond that, the importance of a caring supervisor who respects your ideas, gives you freedom, and supports your development cannot be overestimated.
+Sometimes, an industrial postdoc can have more than one supervisor or have academic co-supervisors.
 Make sure that you talk with them and try to understand what motivates them.
 To an extent, choosing the right people to work with is more important than where those people work, let it be industry or academia.

-The same process of talking with and learning from people can be done for the team you will be in, especially those you will interact with.
-A mutual fit will increase both the likelihood of success of your postdoc project and the life satisfaction of you and team members.
+The same process of talking with and learning from people can be done for other people with whom you will interact.
+A mutual fit will increase both the likelihood of success of your postdoc project and the overall life satisfaction.

 Because the positions are limited and there are usually many outstanding candidates with matching profiles, it can happen that your application is